adamsilver/fdpb/07-a-filter-form.md

 ### Collapsing Categories

 As we've done throughout the book, it helps to consider what our component would be in the absence of Javascript enhancement.
-In this case, standard form fields.
+If we're giving users a batch filter, then it will be made out of standard form fields; otherwise it will be an interactive filter made out of links.

+:::Decide to continue with links due to users expecting this

 ```HTML
 <div class="field">